 by Mike Ratliff

-Therefore, since we have been justified by faith, we have peace with God through our Lord Jesus Christ.
-Through him we have also obtained access by faith into this grace in which we stand, and we rejoice in hope of the glory of God.
-(Romans 5:1-2 ESV)
+1 Therefore, having been justified by faith, we have peace with God through our Lord Jesus Christ, 2 through whom also we have obtained our introduction by faith into this grace in which we stand; and we boast in hope of the glory of God (Romans 5:1–2 Legacy Standard Bible)

 The growing apostasy in the Church in our time is actually the culmination of decades of poor, man-centered doctrine within our churches and ministries coupled with relentless assaults of liberalism by unbelieving believers bent on remaking Christianity into a politically correct social institution.
 Those people behind this see Christianity as just another religion.

 Since these people have the appearance of godliness, but deny its power, their motives for this could not be to partake of what they are denying, therefore, we must assume that they see the fulfillment of their spiritual journey elsewhere.
 They refuse to say that Jesus is Lord in the context that we mean it.

 They may call Him Lord, but they are referring to another Jesus of their own making who is totally lined up with their spiritual agenda.
 Our enemy is working quite hard in attempting to discourage those of us who see the truth.
 Therefore, we must seek the one who is our only source of comfort; He can override the bleakness of this time in our hearts with His peace and joy.

 Our Lord used the evening prior to His trial and crucifixion to pour His truth into His disciples.
 He was preparing them for His departure.
 He knew this would be traumatic for them.
 He knew they would be scattered and could lose all hope.